Quantum scarring enhances non-Markovianity of subsystem dynamics: Subsystem non-Markovianity

-We wish to make a further remark at this point.
+A remark is due at this point.
 While the relationship between ergodicity and Markovianity is more subtle and not fully understood in general, it is expected that a dynamical process in which the exploration of the full available state space happens "efficiently" and without prohibition should entail Markovianity (memory-less-ness) of the underlying dynamics, although the converse need not necessarily be true (for instance, a dynamics restricted within a subspace may also be Markovian).
 It is plausible that Markovian dynamics implies ergodicity when the former is established across a broad range of initial states, in other words when Markovianity ensues from \textit{typical} initial states.
 Recall that even scarred quantum systems are expected to exhibit ergodic dynamics when initiated from generic, typical initial states that have little support on the scarred subspace but are instead well-spread over many eigenstates of the underlying Hamiltonian.
 It is only for atypical initial states that are mostly or entirely supported on the scarred subspace that the ensuing dynamics breaks ergodicity (at least in a weak sense).
-Be that as it may, in the particular case of the PXPXP model, as the strength of the deformation increases and model grows closer to restoring ergodicity, dynamics of small subsystems increasingly approaches Markovianity.
+Be that as it may, in the particular case of the PXPXP model, as the strength of the deformation increases and model grows closer to restoring ergodicity, dynamics of small subsystems increasingly approaches Markovianity (as defined by the lack of information backflows).